gose/elastic-data-lake/README.md

 by polling a service API.
 You can also pull in data from a database or message queue like Kafka.

+If your data source is listed in [/data-sources](/data-sources), follow the steps in the `1-collect/` directory.
+The README in that directory should outline the steps to collect data and send it to Logstash to be processed.

+If your data source is not listed, see [Creating a Data Sources](#creating-a-data-sources).

 ### Step 2 - Process Data

 Processing data is handled by Logstash.
-It copies our incoming data to both Elasticsearch and a Data Lake / S3 repository.
+It copies your incoming data to both Elasticsearch and your Data Lake.
 Each data set gets its own pipeline so it's clear what's going on with it.
 Logstash pipelines are easy to manage, copy around, and can be committed to a source control repository.
-They are key though to structure your data though before having Elasticsearch index it.
+They are key though to structuring your data before having Elasticsearch index it.

+If your data source is listed in [/data-sources](/data-sources), follow the steps in the `2-process/` directory.
+The README in that directory should outline the steps to process data in Logstash and provide example pipelines.

+If your data source is not listed, see [Creating a Data Sources](#creating-a-data-sources).

 ### Step 3 - Index Data

-Indexing the data in Elasticsearch is a step that involves providing an "index template" to the engine so that the data coming is appropriately indexed for fast retreival.
-In the previous step, we prepared the data specifically so they would match up to a "schema", since that's what Elasticsearch uses to make searches fast.
+Indexing the data in Elasticsearch is a step that involves providing an "index template" to Elasticsearch so that the data coming is appropriately typed.
+In the previous step, we prepared the data specifically so it would match up to a "mapping" (a.k.a., "schema") as defined in your Index Template.

+If your data source is listed in [/data-sources](/data-sources), follow the steps in the `3-index/` directory.
+The README in that directory should outline the mapping considerations that were made and provide an example.

+If your data source is not listed, see [Creating a Data Sources](#creating-a-data-sources).

 ### Step 4 - Visualize Data